bitbearr/austin-todo/README.md

 Where all the college students party.
 Entire street is closed off, the street is crowded with people/entertainers and almost every building is a bar for a couple blocks.
 Just off of 6th there are some really great bars.

-- Notable bars:
+#### Notable bars

 - Barbarellas
   - 80s clubs, sometimes live music in back
 - Cheer Up Charlies (outdoor gay bar, great drinks!)
 - Elephant room (Live jazz in a basement)
 - Summit (rooftop EDM bar)
 - Firehouse lounge (speakeasy behind a bookcase)
 - Parking garage bar (cocktails in a parking garage)
 - Friend's bar (live music)
 - Shakespeare's (yuge)

 ### West 6th